 SHN, Day 7 – Friday 2 October 2020

 Voila!
 I have completed half of my SHN!
-I can’t believe a whole week has passed since I have arrived.
+I can’t believe a whole week has passed since I arrived.

 For breakfast, after the chicken & salad sandwich + apple, the chicken & salad roll + apple, let me present you the upgraded chicken & salad sandwich + apple: this one actually has some sauce inside.